-Volunteering to be a Designated Scholar is an opportunity to tell your story in your own words.
-You will write to your DSL contact at the end of each semester to share your educational interests and activities, highlights or challenges you've experienced over the past semester, and any other information you choose to include.
+Volunteering to be a Designated Scholar is an opportunity to tell your story to those who have supported your education.
+You will have an opportunity to share your educational interests and activities, highlights or challenges you've experienced over the past semester, and any other information you choose to include.
 That's it!
-And as a token of our appreciation, we send you at \$25 gift card to Target or Starbucks after each semester when you write your letter!
+And as a token of our appreciation, if you are selected to write a personal letter, we will send you a \$25 gift card to Target or Starbucks!